The best cinema cameras in 2024: time to step up to serious filmmaking

 Sebastian Oakley

-He is familiar with and shows great interest in street, medium, and large format photography with products by Leica, Phase One, Hasselblad, Alpa, and Sinar.
+Sebastian is familiar with and shows great interest in street, medium, and large format photography with products by Leica, Phase One, Hasselblad, Alpa, and Sinar.
 Sebastian has also used many cinema cameras from the likes of Sony, RED, ARRI, and everything in between.
-He now spends his spare time using his trusted Leica M-E shooting Street/Life photography, usually in Black and White.
+He now spends his spare time using his trusted Leica M-E or Leica M2 shooting Street photography or general life as he sees it, usually in Black and White.

 Best cinema cameras in 2024